 If you are in ongoing treatment such as long-term treatment with systemic therapy, a survivorship care plan could still be useful to you.
 It may not look the same as it would for a patient who has completed active treatment, but information on how to handle side effects, referrals to specialists who can address side effects, and recommendations for supportive care such as emotional or spiritual counseling are important for your well-being at all stages of your treatment journey.

 What do I do with my survivorship care plan once I have it?

-- Bring it with you whenever you go to the doctor
+- Bring it with you whenever you go to any type of doctor or provider

 - Refer to it regularly so you can be sure you get the tests and follow-up care you need

 - Review and discuss any changes with your healthcare team (both oncology and primary care) so it can be updated to reflect new circumstances or quality of life challenges

 If you need help with or have questions about survivorship care plans, Chordoma Foundation Patient Navigators are here to help.
 Our Patient Navigators are available Monday through Friday from 8 AM to 5 PM Eastern Time.

 - Survivorship.
 National Cancer Institute Dictionary of Terms. https://www.cancer.gov/publications/dictionaries/cancer-terms/def/survivorship.